erikaduan/r_tips/NHMRC_analysis_2018.md

 ![](NHMRC_analysis_2018_files/figure-markdown_github/unnamed-chunk-7-1.png)

-**Insight:** The state with the highest number of project grants was VIC, with almost twice the number of grants compared to NSW.
-As VIC and NSW both have large populations, this suggests that Victorian researchers likely have an increased funding success rate.

-**Another important insight** is that Career Development Fellowships are more disproportionately awarded to only Victoria and NSW compared to other funding schemes.
-This potentially may be related to the decreased number of total CD fellowships funded (i.e. increased competition) and indicates that a mid-career pipeline leak may be more likely to exist, especially for non-VIC/NSW researchers.
+**Data insights:** \* The state with the highest number of project grants was VIC, with almost twice the number of grants compared to NSW. \* Career Development Fellowships are more disproportionately awarded to only VIC and NSW compared to other funding schemes.
+This may link to the decreased number of total CD fellowships funded (i.e. increased competition) and indicates that a mid-career pipeline leak may be more likely to exist, especially for non-VIC/NSW researchers.

 ### Data visualisation through geospatial data

 An alternate way of visualising the same data is through **static geospatial data**.
 The `tmap` package requires shape objects (objects from the class Spatial or Raster; from the sp and the raster packages).

-We first need a shapefile of the boundaries data of Australian States and Territories and these can be found from the Australian Bureau of Statistics [here](http://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/1259.0.30.001July%202011?OpenDocument).
-We can directly read shapefiles in R using `rgdal`.
+We can obtain a shapefile of the boundaries data of Australian States and Territories from the Australian Bureau of Statistics [here](http://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/1259.0.30.001July%202011?OpenDocument).

+This shapefile can be read via R using the package `rgdal`.

 ``` r
 library(tmap) # mapping onto static geographical maps